Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

 The Professional Actor Training Program (PATP) at the University of North Carolina Chapel Hill is a rigorous three-year Master of Fine Arts program.
 The program offers advanced training to early-career professionals in acting, includes professional rehearsal and performance practice with PlayMakers Repertory Company; and provides a bridge by which our graduates, with credibility and a significant circle of professional acquaintance, may enter the profession.

 We accept 6-8 actors in each class.
 We accept a new class two consecutive years and then skip a year.
-We will be accepting a new class for Fall 2019, and again for Fall 2020.
-We will not be accepting a new class for Fall 2021.
+We have a new class starting Fall 2021, and again in Fall 2022.

 Why choose UNC for your professional training?